AnastasiaProkaieva/e2e-mlops-dais2022/README.md

 ---
 This repo is intended to demonstrate an end-to-end MLOps workflow on Databricks, where a model is deployed along with its ancillary pipelines to a specified (currently single) Databricks workspace.
 Each pipeline (e.g model training pipeline, model deployment pipeline) is deployed as a [Databricks job](https://docs.databricks.com/data-engineering/jobs/jobs.html), where these jobs are deployed to a Databricks workspace using Databricks Labs' [`dbx`](https://dbx.readthedocs.io/en/latest/index.html) tool.

+**Please be aware that this repos is using dbx v < 0.76** the API may differ from higher versions.
+Please consult [this page for migration](https://dbx.readthedocs.io/en/latest/migration/)

 The use case at hand is a churn prediction problem.
 We use the [IBM Telco Customer Churn dataset](https://community.ibm.com/community/user/businessanalytics/blogs/steven-macko/2019/07/11/telco-customer-churn-1113) to build a simple classifier to predict whether a customer will churn from a fictional telco company.